-- For this assignment, students will find a news article about a topic relevant to the class from a reputable news source (preferable print media reporting, such as The Washington Post, Wall Street Journal, the Houston Chronicle or another newspaper1/ other reputable news is okay as well) and consider how it applies to concepts they have learned in the course. - The article needs to be from a news outlet, written by a reporter (so not a government memo, or interest group bulletin). - The chosen article should be recent (within a month of the due date).
-The article must focus on news that is pertinent to the federal government's actions and/or the interaction between the government and the people.
+Students will find a news article about a topic relevant to the class (so federal government/politics) from a reputable news source (preferably print media reporting, such as The Washington Post, the Houston Chronicle, Texas Tribune, Wall Street Journal, or another newspaper, but other reputable news like CBS News or AP is okay as well) and read it and consider how it applies to concepts they have learned in the course.

+- The news article needs to be from a news outlet, written by a reporter (so not a government memo, or interest group bulletin, or an academic journal article). - The chosen article should be recent (published within a month of the due date, so since May 22nd, 2025). - The article must focus on news that is pertinent to the federal government's actions and/or the interaction between the government and the people.

 For the paper, students will submit a 1-2 (at least 1 full page) paper about the article.
-Your paper should be a brief summary and then an analysis of the article you have chosen.
-Analysis within the context of political science means that you are putting an action or a topic in the broader scope of government and its interaction with citizens.
-So you will relate the article to what you have learned in this class.
-For example, if you pick an article about something Congress is doing right now, you will explain what the article says and then relate that to things we learned over the semester like concepts of federalism, the powers of Congress, what we learned about the Constitution, etc.
+Your paper should be a summary and then an analysis of the article you have chosen.

+- Analysis within the context of political science means that you are putting an action or a topic in the broader scope of government and its interaction with citizens.
+SO, You will relate the article to what you have learned in this class. - o For example, if you pick an article about something Congress is currently doing you will explain that and then relate it to things we learned over the semester like concepts of federalism, what we learned about the powers of Congress, what we learned about the Constitution and why they gave those powers to Congress, etc.